-In this paper, the packet selection and scheduling only applies at the ACL link.
-Unlike SCO packets with a fixed payload length 240 bits and no payload header, the ACL packets have three segments in the payload: a payload header, a payload body, and possibly a CRC code, as shown in the Fig. 3.
-The payload header specifies the logical channel (2-bit L_CH indication), controls the flow on the logical channels (1-bit FLOW indication), and has a payload length indicator (5-bit LENGTH indication for single time-slot packets, 9-bit LENGTH indication for multi-slot packets) [4].
+In this thesis, the packet selection and scheduling only applies at the ACL link.
+Unlike SCO packets have a fixed payload length 240 bits and no payload header is present, the ACL packets have three segments in the payload: a payload header, a payload body, and possibly a CRC code, as shown in the Fig. 2.3.
+The payload header specifies the logical channel (2-bit L_CH indication), controls the flow on the logical channels (1-bit FLOW indication), and has a payload length indicator (5-bit LENGTH indication for single time-slot packets, 9-bit LENGTH indication for multi-slot packets) [2].